electricmind/webcrawler/README.md

  * Report a variety of statistics during crawling;

- * The "breadthsearch" key turns off estimation and uses breadth search instead;
+ * The "breadthsearch" key turns off estimation and uses breadth search instead.